Investors See Positives For Aegean Despite Further Obstacles Ahead

 Shares in New York Listed ANW have tanked.
 File Image / Pixabay

-Despite a troubling few days for Aegean Marine Petroleum Network [NYSE:ANW] (Aegean), during which the bunker supplier's market cap has plummeted more then 70%, some Aegean investors have remained upbeat despite seeing even further obstacles ahead.
+Despite a troubling few days for Aegean Marine Petroleum Network [NYSE:ANW] (Aegean), during which the bunker supplier's market cap has plummeted more then 70%, some Aegean investors have remained upbeat despite seeing further obstacles ahead.

 "I think Aegean is going to have to pay dearly to get its $95 million of Notes refinanced by their maturity date of November 1, 2018.
 I think they will need to find someone to come in on a second lien basis, with a high coupon that can be converted to equity if they go through a restructuring," Joe Farricielli, a research analyst at New York-based boutique brokerage Odeon Capital, LLC, told Ship & Bunker.